Best Master's Programs in Mental Health Counseling for 2025

 Research and apply for financial aid options to help offset the costs of a mental health counselor degree.
 Available funding usually includes federal loans and grants and departmental, institutional, and private scholarships.

-Graduate students may also find teaching or research assistantships within their programs or fellowships through their schools or professional organizations.
+Graduate students may also find teaching or research assistantships or fellowships through their counseling schools or professional organizations.

 What degree do most mental health counselors have?